Kiwi Spurs fan's crazy bid to see his team in the Champions League final in Madrid

 At first, Blackman thought he'd been clever.
 The minute Spurs won their semi-final against Manchester City, he jumped on Airbnb and paid €230 a night to book a bedroom for three days.

-But as the hype started to build for the final, "The owners contacted me saying, 'Sorry we've cancelled your booking and it's now €2000 Euro a night."
+But as the hype started to build for the final, "The owners contacted me saying, 'Sorry we've cancelled your booking and it's now €2000 a night."

 He wasn't happy, but says the fine print of his accommodating sharing arrangement let the hosts cancel up to a week out.
 Podcasts and blogs indicate such last-minute cancelations and profiteering have been commonplace.